Adil Hossain Noble

-Adil Hossain Noble (আদিল হোসাইন নোবেল; born 20 December; Chittagong) is a Bangladeshi actor and model.
+Adil Hossain Noble (আদিল হোসাইন নোবেল; born December 20; Rangunia,Chittagong) is a Bangladeshi actor and model.
 He has appeared in various television dramas and has served as a judge on the "Veet–Channel i Female Model Hunt" competition.

-He served as the Chief Enterprise Business Officer of Robi Axiata.
-His notable acts includes, "Kusum Kanta", "Choto Choto Dheu", "Tahara", "Prema Tomake", "Shesher Kobitar Porer Kobita", "Brishti Pore", "Nissonggo Radhachura", "Tumi Amake Boloni" and "House Husband, Sobuj Alpothe".
+He served as the chief enterprise business officer of Robi Axiata.
+His notable acts include, "Kusum Kanta", "Choto Choto Dheu", "Tahara", "Prema Tomake", "Shesher Kobitar Porer Kobita", "Brishti Pore", "Nissonggo Radhachura", "Tumi Amake Boloni" and "House Husband, Sobuj Alpothe".

 Early life

 Noble was born and raised in Chakaria, Chittagong.
 After graduation from Chittagong College in 1989, he moved to Dhaka.
 He completed his MBA from Victoria University.
-He has also undergone higher training in Key Accounts Management from Singapore Institute of Management, Indian Institute of Management and Xavier Labour Relations Institute.
+He has also undergone higher training in key accounts management from the Singapore Institute of Management, Indian Institute of Management, and Xavier Labour Relations Institute.
 Since he had done some modeling as a student, he was introduced to the modeling industry by Afzal Hossain.
 He first worked in an ad for Sprite.
 That ad was not aired due to technical reasons.
-Azad Ballpen's 'Lonely Day, Lonely Night' ad directed by Afzal Hossain is the first widely viewed advertisement for the Noble.
+Azad Ballpen's 'Lonely Day, Lonely Night' ad, directed by Afzal Hossain, is the first widely viewed advertisement for the Noble.

 Career

-Noble started his career through fashion shows in 1991.
-Some of his TV commercials are Sprite, HRC Tea, Azad Ballpoint Pen, RC Cola, Pakiza Saree, Keya Beauty Soap, Keya Lip Gel, and Asian Paint.
 The pair of Noble and Mou became popular in TV modelling.
-'Prachir Periye was his first TV drama.
+Prachir Periye was his first TV drama.

 Noble acted in some TV dramas apart from his modeling.
-His first drama was Prachir Periye which was the first package TV drama in the country.
-The drama was telecasted on BTV in 1995.
+His first drama was Prachir Periye, which was the first package TV drama in the country.
+The drama was telecast on BTV in 1995.
 He also played the character of Kazi Anwar Hossain's popular secret agent Masud Rana for television.

-Professionally, Noble started his career in the Shipping Division of MGH Group in December 1993.
-In July 1996, he joined a manufacturing company Coats Bangladesh Ltd. He was General Manager of Marketing Services in COATS Bangladesh Ltd. In 2010, he joined Warid Telecom Limited (now Airtel Bangladesh) as Head Corporate and SME Sales in the Sales Division.
-Adil was appointed as the Chief Enterprise Business Officer on June 1, 2019.
-He joined Robi in October 2014 as Executive Vice President, Enterprise Business.
+Professionally, Noble started his career in the shipping division of MGH Group in December 1993.
+In July 1996, he joined a manufacturing company, Coats Bangladesh Ltd. He was general manager of marketing services in COATS Bangladesh Ltd. In 2010, he joined Warid Telecom Limited (now Airtel Bangladesh) as head corporate and SME sales in the sales division.
+Adil was appointed as the chief enterprise business officer on June 1, 2019.
+He joined Robi in October 2014 as executive vice president, enterprise business.

-Noble is one of the judges of female model hunt contest Veet Channel I Top Model, and guest judge of Lux Channel i Superstar on Channel i.
+Noble is one of the judges of the female model hunt contest Veet Channel I Top Model, and guest judge of Lux Channel i Superstar on Channel i.

+In 2023, Adil Hossain Noble was appointed as the managing director and chief executive officer of Axentec PLC, further strengthening his position in the corporate sector alongside his work in the media and entertainment industry.